About Willard

 ELECTION HUB for Willard, North Carolina voters The Pender County Board of Elections serves voters in Willard from an office at 110 South Wright Street, Burgaw, NC 28425.
 Residents can reach the office by phone at (910) 259-1220 or visit www.pendercountync.gov/elections for information and resources.
 Voter registration is available online through the North Carolina State Board of Elections website at ncsbe.gov.
 The deadline falls 25 days before any election, and applicants need a North Carolina driver's license or non-operator ID card to complete the process.

 Because the community is unincorporated, there are no municipal elections specific to the area.
-Instead, residents vote in countywide races such as the Pender County commissioner elections scheduled for November 2024.
+Instead, residents vote in countywide races such as the Pender County commissioner elections scheduled at the next regularly scheduled election.
 Polling place assignments can be looked up on the county Board of Elections website.
 Election records including voter registration lists, absentee ballot requests, and campaign finance filings are generally considered public in North Carolina and can be accessed by interested parties.
 In the 2020 general election, Pender County saw a turnout of 69.9 percent.
 The next general election in North Carolina is set for November 5, 2024, featuring races for U.S. President, U.S. Senate, and Pender County Commissioner.
 Any registered voter in the state can request an absentee ballot by mail.
 Requests must be submitted no later than seven days before the election, and completed ballots must reach the Pender County Board of elections by 5:00 PM on Election Day.

 Frequently Asked Questions